titusrobin/diabetic-retinopathy-vit/README.md

 # Azure Logs
 ![Azure Logs](./images/Logs.jpeg "Azure Logs")

-# Limitations
-- The model accuracy is not high enough that it can be used with complete trust.
-Rather, it is meant to complement the diagnoses of medical professionals.
-- Due to the cost constraints, we may not be able to host the website for an extended period of time.
-However, the functioning can be adequately tested on a local codespace by following the steps in the Usage section.

 # Use of GitHub Copilot
 Most of this code was written with the help of GitHub Copilot.